nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

         - Unable to exploit polymorphism even though both `Bidder` and `Seller` have a degree of similarity between both
         - Increases code complexity in `AddressBookParser`

-{ end of Delete section written by: Kor Ming Soon }
+{ End of Delete section written by: Kor Ming Soon }

 ##### 5.3 Delete Property Command